-UNESCO World Heritage Sites of Iran
+Iran’s UNESCO World Heritage Sites 2024: All in All!

 0

-Iran's UNESCO world Heritage Sites
+ToIranTour - Iran’s UNESCO World Heritage Sites

-It’s interesting to know that by 2020, more than 1120 sites have been listed on the UNESCO World Heritage and millions of tourists visit these fascinating sites and monuments annually.
+It’s interesting to know that by 2023, more than 1,157 sites have been listed on the UNESCO World Heritage and millions of tourists visit these fascinating sites and monuments annually.
 As you know, World’s Cultural Heritages belong to the whole world not only to one country.
-It’s also worth mentioning that the places listed on this list belong to all humans on earth, regardless of race, nationality, religion, and it is the duty of states and governments to make every effort to protect and preserve these monuments.
+It’s also worth mentioning that the places listed on this list belong to all humans on earth, regardless of race, nationality, or religion, and it is the duty of states and governments to make every effort to protect and preserve these monuments.

-1. Naghsh-e Jahan Square (Meidan-e Emam)
+Naghsh-e Jahan Square (Meidan Emam, Isfahan)

 Naqsh-e Jahan, also known as the “image of the world,” has been recently hailed by UNESCO as one of the largest city squares in existence, showcasing the extraordinary beauty of Iranian and Islamic architecture.
 Nestled within the enchanting city of Esfahan, often referred to as “Nesf-e Jahan” or half of the world, this magnificent square holds immense cultural significance.
 As we delve into the allure of Naqsh-e Jahan, we uncover a world where history and architectural wonders converge.

-A Stroll Through Time: The Bazaar and Surroundings
+The Bazaar and Surroundings

-As you set foot in Naqsh-e Jahan, you are immediately immersed in a sensory feast.
+As you set foot in Naqshe Jahan, you are immediately immersed in a sensory feast.
 The square is encircled by a vibrant bazaar, bustling with activity and the aroma of spices and delicacies.
 The sheer magnitude of this marketplace showcases the historical importance of commerce and trade in Esfahan throughout the centuries.

 On the northern end of the square stands the remarkable Qeysarieh Portico, a gate that harkens back to the 15th century.
 Its ancient architecture bears witness to the countless travelers and merchants who have passed through its grand arches.
 Walking beneath the intricately designed portals, one can almost feel the echoes of the past reverberating through the air.

-Shah Mosque (Imam Mosque): A Testament to Grandeur
+Shah Mosque (Imam Mosque)

 On the western side of the square, the magnificent Ali Qapu Palace awaits discovery.
 This opulent structure, dating back to the early 17th century, once served as the residence of the ruling Safavid dynasty.
 As you ascend the palace’s grand staircase, you are greeted by intricately painted walls and ceilings, depicting mythological scenes and vibrant floral motifs.
 Standing atop the palace’s terrace, you are rewarded with a breathtaking view of Naqsh-e Jahan, offering a glimpse into the grandeur of the bygone era.

-Completing the ensemble on the eastern side of the square is the exquisite Sheikh Lotf-Allah Mosque.
+Completing the ensemble on the eastern side of the square is the exquisite Sheikh Lotfollah Mosque.
 Renowned for its delicate beauty, this mosque was built during the same period as the Shah Mosque.
 Its understated entrance belies the treasures that lie within.
 Step inside, and you will find yourself surrounded by stunning tile work, featuring intricate arabesques and floral designs.
 As sunlight filters through the stained glass windows, casting a kaleidoscope of colors, the atmosphere within the mosque becomes truly enchanting.

-2. Persepolis
+Persepolis

-Cyrus the Great’s Proclamation: A Beacon of Tolerance
+Cyrus the Great’s Proclamation

 Let us begin our exploration with Cyrus the Great, the Persian emperor who walked the streets of Babylonia.
-In an extraordinary display of open-mindedness, he decreed that people should be free to worship their own gods and even ordered the release of Jewish prisoners.
+In an extraordinary display of open-mindedness, he decreed that people should be free to worship their gods and even ordered the release of Jewish prisoners.
 This act of benevolence showcased the inclusive and tolerant nature of the Achaemenid Empire.

 Persepolis, the crowning jewel of the Achaemenid Empire, was brought to life under the rule of three remarkable emperors: Darius I, Xerxes I, and Artaxerxes I. These visionary leaders undertook the ambitious task of constructing a magnificent palatial complex on a vast terrace, blending the natural landscape with artificial elements.
 The result was nothing short of extraordinary.